ArziPL/simple-aim-game/README.md

 # simple-aim-game
 ***
 ### Description
 Project for school homework.
 I needed to use sliders, so i used them.
 App is supposed to imitate aim trainers like Kovaak or AimLab.

-&nbsp;
+There are few bugs, most problematic is that every time you start new game in one session time run faster and faster.

 ### How to
-Open app, click button, and enjoy.
+Open `index.html`, then click start.

 &nbsp;

-### Rest
-Time run faster and faster everytime you start new game.
-I guess it shouldn't but ...
-And game is not finished after time pass but after last action after time pass :\

-&nbsp;

-### Technologies
-HTML, CSS, JS

-&nbsp;

-### Links
 https://www.kovaak.com/
 https://aimlab.gg/
 ***
 ### Informations
 > Author : ArziPL